CPT (F-1 Students)

 F-1 Exchange Students and other non-degree students at UNC-Chapel Hill are not eligible for CPT.

-We recommend that students submit completed applications to ISSS as early as possible, at least 2-3 weeks in advance of the employment start date.
-Students may not begin employment until the CPT has been approved in SEVIS and a new I-20 has been issued.
+We recommend that students submit completed applications to ISSS at least 2-3 weeks in advance of the employment start date.
+Students may not begin employment until the CPT has been approved in SEVIS and a new Form I-20 has been issued.

 The Department of Homeland Security (DHS) requires students to report changes in name or address to ISSS throughout a student’s stay in F-1 status, including periods of CPT.
 Failure to report these changes within 10 days of the change could be considered a violation of F-1 immigration status.